Scotty Lago

 Scotty Lago (born November 12, 1987) is an American snowboarder.
-He is the 2004 world quarterpipe champion and winner of a bronze medal at the 2010 Winter Olympics.
+He is the 2004 world half-pipe champion and winner of a bronze medal at the 2010 Winter Olympics.

 Career

 Lago has been riding since 1996.
-He is sponsored by Hudsen Collective, ION cameras, Mountain Dew, Smith Optics and Friends.
+He is sponsored by Hudsen Collective, ION cameras, Mountain Dew, Moultrie Mobile, Smith Optics and Friends.
 He began snowboarding at a local tubing hill in Amesbury, Massachusetts.

-Lago was a member of the 2010 U.S. Olympic Snowboarding team along with Shaun White, Greg Bretz, and Louie Vito.
+Lago was a member of the 2010 U.S. Olympic Snowboarding half-pipe team along with Shaun White, Greg Bretz, and Louie Vito.
 On February 17, 2010, Lago won the bronze medal with a score of 42.8 out of 50.0.

 On February 19, 2010, controversial photos surfaced of Lago with his bronze medal and Team USA gear.
 Due to these photos, he returned home before the end of the games.

+During the 2012–13 FIS Snowboard World Cup, Lago secured both a silver medal and a bronze medal with his performances in the half-pipe finals.